krasimir/riew/README.md

 * `mount(props)` - `props` is an object that will reach our view.
 * `unmount()` - unmounts the riew.
 Performs clean up operations.
 * `update(props)` - `props` is an object that will reach our view.
 * `with(...externals)` - a list of externals to be injected into the view and the routines.
-Check below for more details.
+Check the [Externals](https://github.com/krasimir/riew#externals) section for more details.

 Example